Custom Molded Plastic

-Custom molding is the process by which we take your idea or protective need that cannot be solved with an existing part and create a solution for you.
+Custom plastic molding is the process by which we take your idea or protective need that cannot be solved with an existing part and create a solution for you.
 You may already have a concept in mind for a product, or you may need us to create one for you.
 Either way, we have the experience and technology in house to exceed expectations from conceptual idea right through to production.

-Polymer Molding is a full-service custom injection molder.
+Polymer Molding is a full-service custom plastic injection molder.
 Whether you’ve invented a small plastic part that you need to have produced or have a threaded or non-threaded part that needs a customized protective cap or plug solution, we are here for you.
 You tell us what specifications need to be met, and how you need the part to function, and we’ll do the rest.
 We can work from your drawings and design prints or you can send us your part that needs protected and we will take care of the entire design process for you.

-Designing a custom part can be as simple as adding or removing a feature from an existing part, or as complex as creating new pieces that move, screw or snap into place.
+Designing a custom molded plastic part can be as simple as adding or removing a feature from an existing part or as complex as creating new pieces that move, screw, or snap into place.
 Polymer Molding has a decades-long history of designing one-of-a-kind parts, many of which have earned patents for solving problems in unique ways.
 We have seen it all, and our experience means that we know how to make sure your part fits and functions the way you want and need it to without any unnecessary features or costs.
 Every aspect of designing your part will have an impact on how the finished product will perform.
 We know how to take into consideration every detail from the material properties to the tooling function and molding processes to ensure that you’re getting the best value possible in addition to an aesthetically pleasing part.
 Rapid prototyping from your final drawing is available through 3-D printing technology.